Transforming Lives, Serving Society.

 This multidisciplinary minor will involve understanding the different aspects of special education by providing knowledge-based concepts and research.

 Vice Dean and Head, Early Childhood Education with Minor Programme

-Head, Social Work Programme
+Head, Master of Social Work Programme

 The day commenced with picture bingo session that featured photographs from pre-modern Singapore, brought back fond memories of the residents.

 Student volunteers engaged the kiddos with handicrafts and sing-along session at AWWA Kindle Garden.